 The elementary school was first housed in a modest building located across the street facing the parish church.
 In 1932, Fr.
 Van Runckelen expanded the school by establishing the High School Department, which opened to 32 co-educational students (20 boys and 12 girls).
 Rev. Fr.
-Antonio Van Overveld, CICM succeeded Fr.
-Van Runckelen in 1934 and two years later in 1936, due to the adversities of the times, the 32 students were reduced to seven (four boys and three girls).
+Antoon Van Overveld, CICM succeeded Fr.
+Van Runckelen in 1934 and two years later in 1936, due to the adversities of the times, the 32 students were reduced to seven (three boys and four girls).
 They were dubbed “The Magnificent Seven”, being the first high school graduates of St. Andrew’s School.
 Fr.
 Van Overveld was succeeded by Rev. Fr.
-Adolfo Cansse, CICM in 1937 and during that time the school once again opened to aspiring boys and girls so that in due time the modest school building could no longer accommodate the increasing student population.
+Adolf Cansse, CICM in 1937.
+During that time the school once again opened to aspiring boys and girls.
 Hence, in 1938, with the growing student population, the school transferred to its present site beside the parish church, now the Cathedral Parish of the Diocese of Parañaque, across the street.

 Rev. Fr.
-Louis Thys, CICM succeeded Fr.
+Louis Thijs, CICM succeeded Fr.
 Cansse in 1952 and served as the Director of St. Andrew’s School until 1977.
 In 1969, Rev. Fr.
-Paul Foulon, CICM, another Belgian priest who was the High School Principal from 1964-1966 became the Assistant Director of SAS up to 1977.
+Paul Foulon, CICM, another Belgian priest who was the High School Principal from 1964-1966 became the Assistant Director and School Director of St. Andrew's School up to 1977.
 He succeeded Fr.
 Thys to become the School Director until 1991.
-Rev. Francis Gevaert, CICM was the last CICM priest to have assumed the directorship of SAS from 1991 to 1993 due to the turnover of St. Andrew’s School from the Religious to the Diocesan administration of the Archdiocese of Manila in 1994.
+Rev. Fr.
+Frans Gevaert, CICM was the last CICM priest to have assumed the directorship of St. Andrew's School from 1991 to 1993 due to the turnover of St. Andrew’s School from the Religious to the Diocesan administration of the Archdiocese of Manila in 1994.

 During the turnover in 1994, Rev. Fr.
-Romerico A. Prieto became the first Diocesan School Director of St. Andrew’s School followed by Msgr.
+Romerico A. Prieto became the first Diocesan School Director of St. Andrew’s School followed by Rev. Msgr.
 Manuel Sebastian who took over the same position from 1995 to 1996.
-Msgr.
+Rev. Msgr.
 Bayani G. Valenzuela succeeded Msgr.
 Sebastian from 1996 to 2004.
 In 1999, the school established the Preschool Department, which was the result of the collaborative efforts of Msgr.
-Valenzuela and Mrs. Gertudes Bautista.
-School Year 1999-2000 started the enrolment of female children in the preschool, who proceeded to the elementary and high school grade levels as the years ensued.
+Valenzuela and Mrs. Gertrudes Bautista.
+In 1999-2000 started the enrolment of female pupils in the preschool, who proceeded to the elementary and high school grade levels as the years ensued.
 Thus, St. Andrew’s School had once again assumed the status of a co-educational school after many decades of being an exclusive school for boys.

-Year 2003 marked the birth of the Diocese of Parañaque with Bishop Jesse E. Mercado, D.D. as its first bishop.
+Year 2003 marked the birth of the Diocese of Parañaque with His Excellency Most Rev. Jesse E. Mercado, D.D. as its first bishop.
 As such, the SAS administration was assumed under the jurisdiction of the new diocese.
-School Year 2004-2005 welcomed Msgr.
+School Year 2004-2005 welcomed Rev. Msgr.
 Manuel G. Gabriel who succeeded Msgr.
 Valenzuela.
 Under the direction and guidance of Msgr.
 Gabriel, the Vision, Mission, Goals, and Core Values of the school were formulated in keeping with the missionary spirit of the school’s forefathers; the organizational structure was also revised.

 School Year 2005-2006 gave birth to the Center for Early Childhood Education (CECE), which is a three-year preschool program that enrolled children aged three to six years.
-The CECE eventually evolved into the present Primary Grade School Unit of the Integrated Basic Education Department (IBED) of SAS.
+The Center for Early Childhood Education eventually evolved into the present Primary Grade School Unit of the Integrated Basic Education Department (IBED) of St. Andrew's School.
 In subsequent years, two more academic programs were established, namely, Special Education (SpEd) and the Alternative Learning System (ALS) and Skills Training and Development programs, both under the IBED.

-In School Year 2010-2011, SAS once again transitioned into the new developments of the Philippine Basic Education system.
-The Department of Education gradually introduced the new K-12 Enhanced Basic Education Curriculum, which necessitated major adjustments in curriculum implementation and student assessments.
+In School Year 2010-2011, the school once again transitioned into the new developments of the Philippine Basic Education system.
+The Department of Education gradually introduced the new K to 12 Enhanced Basic Education Curriculum, which necessitated major adjustments in curriculum implementation and student assessments.
 Hence, with the assumption into office of Rev. Fr.
 Rolando R. Agustin, who succeeded Msgr.
 Gabriel in 2012, the office of the Institutional Principal, then headed by Rev. Dom.
-Gerardo Ma. de Villa, OSB (2014 - 2018), was created in order to assist the School Director, who also served as Rector of the Cathedral Parish of St. Andrew, in the administration and management of SAS.
+Gerardo Ma. de Villa, OSB (2014 - 2018), was created in order to assist the School Director in the administration and management of St. Andrew's School.

 In preparations for the 500 years of Christianity in the Philippines (2021) and as post-centennial director, Rev. Msgr.
-Allen C. Aganon (2018 – present) expanded, innovated and transformed the school into a 21st century learning hub.
-As a prime mover to new heights in facilities and physical structure, it continues to showcase Science, Technology, Engineering and Mathematics - Robotics to our students.
+Allen C. Aganon (2018 – 2020) expanded, innovated and transformed the school into a 21st century learning hub.
+As a prime mover to new heights in facilities and physical structure, it continues to showcase Science, Technology, Engineering and Mathematics (STEM) - Robotics to students.
 Msgr.
-Aganon was assisted by two Diocesan priest namely, Rev. Fr.
+Aganon was assisted during his term by two Diocesan priest namely, Rev. Fr.
 Roderick S. Pacoma as the CIE Head and Rev. Fr.
 Enrico S. Salazar as the Administrative Services Head.
-Mr. Lord Celeste E. Balo (2018 - present) was promoted as the Institutional Principal in Basic Education.
+Mr. Lord Celeste E. Balo (2018 - present) was promoted as the Institutional Principal of the Basic Education Department.

 As the oldest parochial school in Parañaque, St. Andrew’s School has been known to deliver quality and relevant Catholic education to the youth, heeding the call to serve love and excellence through its curricular and co-curricular programs including outreach and community service, pro Deo et patria!